Decoding the Mystery: 32 oz in a Quart – A practical guide

 -

 Cooking and Baking: Many recipes use both ounces and quarts.
 Knowing that 32 oz equals 1 qt allows you to easily convert between the units when following recipes that use different measurements.
-For instance, if a recipe calls for 1 quart of milk, you know you can use 32 fluid ounces instead.
+Take this case: if a recipe calls for 1 quart of milk, you know you can use 32 fluid ounces instead.

 -